vertices-network/c-vertices-sdk/README.md

 │   ├── http            # HTTP wrappers functions, GET, POST... several implementations available for several stacks (libcurl, ESP-IDF...)
 │   ├── CMakeLists.txt  # CMake of the Vertices SDK, exports a package to be imported in your project, see examples' CMakeLists
 │   └── ...             # source files
-├── mdk                 # the SDK is running on several architecture, we need some compiler abstraction │   └── compilers.h
+├── mdk                 # the SDK is running on several architecture, those files provide some compiler abstraction │   └── compilers.h
 └── utils               # tools to make things easier, clearer, smarter :)
     └── utils.cmake